DavisVaughan/2019-useR-workshop-design-for-humans/README.md

       - Introducing `mold()`
       - Mold takes data in all of the common interface formats and standardizes it
+          - Diagram of coming in as XY/formula coming out as list of predictor / outcome data frame
       - As you will also see, it does much more with regards to preprocessing
   - Consider: Preprocessing
       - Preprocessing at prediction time on new test data
           - Needs to use the same preprocessing as training data
-          - Storing the hardhat blueprint for prediction
+      - How does hardhat help you handle this?
+          - A `blueprint` is returned from `mold()`
+          - This holds all of the information about:
+              - Predictors / outcomes
+                  - Column names
+                  - Class
+                  - Factor levels
+                  - How? `prototypes` (i.e. 0-row tibbles in this case)
+              - How to preprocess them
+                  - Formula terms objects (trimmed down)
+                  - Recipes
+      - What do I do with this blueprint?
+          - Mainly useful in `predict()` alongside…
       - Introducing `forge()`
-          - Using the blueprint that `mold()` returns
-          - Handles the standardization of new data to a common format
+          - Handles the standardization of “new data” to a common format
+              - Trims it down to only the required predictors
               - And preprocesses the new data using the same processing done on the original data
+              - Also does *validation* on the new data, which I will talk about in a moment
+          - The idea is to:
+              - Preprocess training data with `mold()`
+              - Fit the model with that preprocessed training data
+              - Return a model object *with the blueprint attached*
+              - At prediction time, inside `predict()` that blueprint is used with `forge()` to preprocess + validate new data
-      - Various preprocessing variations
+      - `mold()` has various preprocessing variations
+          - Beyond just recipes / formula / xy
           - The hardhat `blueprint` object
               - Can tweak defaults
           - Whether or not to automatically include an intercept